sysagnostic/website/content/english/blog/isolating-postgres-instances.md

 A "nicer" process consumes less resources, which means increasing niceness will make the process lower priority, or in other words the CPU scheduler will favour the process less.
 Child processes will inherit their priority and nice values from their parents.

-In GNU/Linux, you can use the [`nice`](https://man7.org/linux/man-pages/man1/nice.1.html) command to run a program with a specified nice value, and the [`renice`](https://man7.org/linux/man-pages/man1/renice.1.html) command to interactively change the nice value for a given process, while the same can be achieved programmatically with the [`setpriority()`](https://man7.org/linux/man-pages/man2/setpriority.2.html) system call.
+In GNU/Linux, you can use the [`nice`](https://man7.org/linux/man-pages/man1/nice.1.html) command to run a program with a specified nice value, and the [`renice`](https://man7.org/linux/man-pages/man1/renice.1.html) command to interactively change the nice value for a given process.
+The same result can be achieved programmatically with the [`setpriority()`](https://man7.org/linux/man-pages/man2/setpriority.2.html) system call.

-You can increase the priority (set a negative nice value) for your own processes only as root, but you can decrease the priority (set a positive nice value), although only up to the configured limit (see below).
-The new priority will be calculated as: *current priority + nice value*.
+Only root can increase the priority (set a negative nice value) for a process, but anyone can decrease the priority (set a positive nice value) of their own process - up to the configured limit (see below).
+The new priority is calculated by the formula: *current priority + nice value*.

 Unfortunately, the terms "nice value" and "priority" are sometimes used interchangeably, which can get quite confusing.
 For example, the `renice` command refers to the nice value as "priority", and in classical resource limits, the two terms are even more conflated.

 Classical resource limits also include limits for both nice value and priority, to be applied at the user session level.
-With `ulimit`, you can set a limit called "scheduling priority" (`-e`), which indeed limits the maximum priority.
-So far so good.
-In `limits.conf`, however, there are two limits: `priority` and `nice`.
-When a hard limit for `priority` is set, it is interpreted and set as the nice value for processes directly, which in turn affects priority as usual.
-When a hard limit for `nice` is set, it will change the scheduling priority limit (`-e`), and will be the maximum priority the user can set for its processes.
+With `ulimit`, you can set a limit called "scheduling priority" (`-e`), which setting limits the maximum priority of any processes started in scope of the affected session.
+In `limits.conf`, however, there are two limits one may define: `priority` and `nice`.
+If a hard limit for `priority` is set, it is interpreted and set as the nice value for all affected processes directly, which in turn affects scheduling priority as usual.
+In case a hard limit for `nice` is set, it changes the scheduling priority limit (`-e`) that eventually forms the maximum niceness the user can set for its processes.

-Adjusting the nice value for a client backend process of a PostgreSQL server instance is a feasible method to give priority to a given database session.
-You can also adjust the nice value of the `postgres` process (which is the parent of all other processes in the PostgreSQL instance) to prioritize that particular instance over others.
+Database session prioritization is feasible via adjusting the nice value of its client backend process.
+You can also adjust the nice value of the `postgres` process, the parent of all other processes in the PostgreSQL instance.
+The new nice value prioritizes that particular instance over others.

-Prioritizing disk I/O for processes is also possible in Linux via [`ionice`](https://man7.org/linux/man-pages/man1/ionice.1.html) on the command line, and via the [`ioprio_set()`](https://man7.org/linux/man-pages/man2/ioprio_set.2.html) system call programmatically, but it requires the [CFQ scheduler]( https://www.kernel.org/doc/Documentation/block/cfq-iosched.txt) to be set for disk devices used by PostgreSQL, which may not be the default I/O scheduler in your distribution of choice, and might just not be the best option for your particular workload.
+Prioritizing disk I/O for processes is also possible in Linux via [`ionice`](https://man7.org/linux/man-pages/man1/ionice.1.html) on the command line, and via the [`ioprio_set()`](https://man7.org/linux/man-pages/man2/ioprio_set.2.html) system call programmatically, but the technique requires the kernel to use the [CFQ scheduler]( https://www.kernel.org/doc/Documentation/block/cfq-iosched.txt) for the disk devices used by PostgreSQL.
+Although using CFQ scheduler is usually feasible, it may not be the default I/O scheduler in your distribution of choice, and might just not be the best option for your particular workload.

 ### Control groups
-A more recent and more featureful resource management solution implemented in the Linux kernel is *cgroups* ([Control Groups](https://docs.kernel.org/admin-guide/cgroup-v1/cgroups.html)), originally developed by Google engineers, which ran by the name *Process Containers* at that time (and indeed it is one of the main pillars of today's container technology in Linux, along with namespaces).
+A more recent and more featureful resource management solution implemented in the Linux kernel is *cgroups* ([Control Groups](https://docs.kernel.org/admin-guide/cgroup-v1/cgroups.html)), originally developed by Google engineers, which ran by the name *Process Containers* at that time.
+It is one of the main pillars of today's container technologies running on Linux, along with Linux namespaces.

 Cgroups allows processes to be organized into a hierarchy of groups, and provides control over resource consumption for those groups of processes.
-Every process inside a cgroup will have the limits of that cgroup imposed on it.
+Each process inside a cgroup has the limits of that cgroup imposed on it.

-Different controllers are available in cgroups to limit the consumption of different types of resources (CPU, memory, block I/O etc.).
-These controllers provide much more fine-grained control over resource consumption than earlier solutions.
+Wide variety of controllers are available for cgroups to limit the consumption of different resource types: CPU, memory, block I/O etc. These controllers provide significant improvements for fine-grained resource consumption control over earlier solutions.

-In 2015, a new version of cgroups, [*cgroups-v2*](https://docs.kernel.org/admin-guide/cgroup-v2.html) made its way into the Linux kernel (in version 4.5).
-It is also commonly referred to as the *unified hierarchy*, because that was a major change from v1 (in v1, every controller had a different mount point under `/sys/fs/cgroup/`), but other changes were introduced as well, including changes that affect I/O and memory control.
-Newer Linux distributions are using cgroups-v2 now, but you may very well see Linux installations with the original cgroups still.
+In 2015, a new version of cgroups, [*cgroups-v2*](https://docs.kernel.org/admin-guide/cgroup-v2.html) made its way into the Linux kernel (in version 4.5). cgroups v2 is also commonly referred to as the *unified hierarchy*, because this feature was probably the most significant change overall aiming simplicity over unnecessary flexibility.
+While the more flexible v1 earlier assigned each controller its own mount point under `/sys/fs/cgroup/`, *unified hierarchy* mounts all groups under the single `/sys/fs/cgroup` hierarchy.
+On top of that, other changes were introduced as well affecting I/O and memory control.
+Newer Linux distributions are using cgroups-v2 now, but from time to time you may still meet Linux installations with cgroups v1 still.

 ## Using systemd for resource management
 You can use those core Linux technologies introduced above in a more centralized (and perhaps less confusing) manner by an even more recent technology, [*systemd*](https://man7.org/linux/man-pages/man1/init.1.html).
 It is an init system and service manager for GNU/Linux, originally developed by Red Hat, and later adopted by all major Linux distributions, following long and heated debates.
 Systemd is now wide-spread, and you must get familiar with it if you haven't done so.

-This article will focus on resource management solutions based on systemd.
-But just before we get to that, let's briefly look at how systemd organizes processes that it is managing.
+This article focuses on resource management solutions based on systemd.
+But just before we get to that, let's briefly look at how systemd organizes its managed processes.

 ### Systemd unit types
 Systemd manages different types of units.
 Important types for the purpose of this article are: *service*, *scope* and *slice*.

 #### Services and scopes
 You are most probably familiar with service units.
 A *service* runs one or more processes, or in other words, a service is a logical group of processes.
-A service unit is defined in its [*unit file*](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html) `<name>.service`.
+A service unit is defined in its [*unit file*](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html) named `<something>.service`.

 A *scope* is created automatically by systemd for each user session (and some other things) running in Linux.
 A scope is also a logical group of processes.
-(The difference is that the processes in a scope are not started directly by systemd, they are merely assigned to the scope by systemd.
-That is also why you cannot define a scope in a unit file.)
+The difference between service and scope is that the processes in a scope are not started directly by systemd, they are merely assigned to the scope by systemd.
+That is also why you cannot define a scope in a unit file.

 You can use the `systemctl --type scope` command to list scopes.